- Election Campaigns

 This dataset consists of information on aviation accidents and incidents reported to the Federal Aviation Administration.
 NICAR has records for accidents occurring between 1973 to March 2014.

-The database goes ...
+The database goes beyond the NTSB ...

 The Aircraft Registration Database, which is maintained by the Federal Aviation Administration Civil Aviation Registry, contains information on more than 360,000 registered aircraft, including all aircraft owned by individuals, businesses and government in the United States.
 Resident aliens may also register planes in the U.S., as long as they are ...